-Students desiring to re-enroll at AUD after a period of one year from the official date of withdrawal are considered new students.
-Students in this situation must contact the Admission's Office to re-activate their files.
+Students desiring to re-enroll at AUD after a period of one year from the official date of withdrawal must contact the Office of Admissions to re-activate their files.
 They will be required to provide updated information and pay the current Reservation and Enrollment deposit.
 Students desiring to re-enroll after less than a one-year period, since the official date of withdrawal, should contact the Registrar's Office to initiate the reenrollment process.